ankowals/saf/README.md

 First TestData, ExpectedData and EnvironmentData storage (SUT configuration) will be created.
 Macro evaluation will be done.
 Execution engine will connect to SUT (as configured in EnvironmentData) and execute any step (action) that is described in the scenario.
-Last step is to verify recieved test resutls against expected resutls from the storage.
+Last step is to verify recieved resutls against expected resutls from the storage.
 Test report will be created.